felixblanke/bonn-mensa/README.md

   --lang {de,en}        The language of the meal plan to query.
 Defaults to German.
   --show-all-allergens  Show all allergens.
 By default, only allergens relevant to vegans (e.g. milk or fish) are shown.
   --show-additives      Show additives.
+  --no-colors           Do not use any ANSI colors in the output.
+  --markdown            Output in markdown table format.
 ```